dmognaschi/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/grids/gridentity.md

 var gridEntity = myRow.data.entity;
 ```

-GridEntity also supports the **columns** collection that provides methods of working with a collection of columns for a table in the editable grid.
+GridEntity also supports the **attributes** collection that provides methods of working with a collection of columns for a table in the editable grid.
 Each column ([GridAttribute](gridattribute.md)) represents the data in the cell of an editable grid, and contains a reference to all the cells associated with the column.
 See [Collections (Client API reference)](../collections.md) for information on the methods available to access data in a collection.

 ## Methods